Table of Contents

 - Spend more time with other people you care about (and who care about you back).
 It can be tough to talk about relationship abuse, so staying in touch with friends and family members is crucial for emotional support.

 - Connect with a counselor or therapist for professional mental health support.
 You can find online therapy programs for your specific needs—LGBTQIA+-centered group therapy, family therapy, and individual talk therapy—and receive treatment from the comfort of your own home.

 - Love Is Respect Helpline: 1-866-331-9474

 - National Suicide Prevention Lifeline: 988 or text the Crisis Text Line: HOME at 741741.

 - Visit the NO MORE Directory to find more resources near you.

-Turn to Charlie Health for Help
+Turn to Charlie Health for help

 Everyone, regardless of age, gender, sexual orientation, or gender expression, deserves a healthy relationship in which they’re treated with respect.

 Whether you’ve just left an unhealthy relationship or you’re working toward it, our compassionate, experienced mental health professionals will provide a safe place for you to heal and grow so you can become the best version of yourself.
+Get started today.